Week 3: Life Cycle Events

 Inuit Birth Readings

-- Please skim this 40-page document and CAREFULLY READ (don’t skim!) the sections relevant to childrearing and family life.
+- Please skim this 40-page document, but make sure you CAREFULLY READ (don’t skim!) the sections relevant to childrearing and family life.

 - Link: 3.1.
 Daviss, Betty-Anne.
 “Heeding Warnings from the Canary, the Whale, and the Inuit”